dataobservatory-eu/new-contributors/README.md

 ## R software testing, documentation or development

-**Get your computer ready for co-working:** - \[x\] You will need the crossplatform Java programming environment on your computer.
+**Get your computer ready for co-working:**
+- [x] You will need the crossplatform Java programming environment on your computer.
 It is cross-platform and facilitates the use of Linux, BSD/Mac OX and Windows collaboration.
 You most probably have it.
 It is a good opportunity to check if you have the latest version.
 If not, do upgrade, both for security and functionality reasons, and at the same time remove the old versions.
-Follow this link <https://www.java.com/en/download/>. - \[x\] If you recently installed R, you most likely have the latest version.
+Follow this link <https://www.java.com/en/download/>.
+- [xú If you recently installed R, you most likely have the latest version.
 If not, then run `install.packages(“installr”)` and run `installr::check.for.updates.R()`.
 If there is a newer R release, you should upgrade. `installr::updateR()` will take you through the